You will learn

 Content block events

-When you create a content block for your Customer Hub, you must give it a name.
+When you create a content block, you must give it a name.
 Klaviyo tracks each time a site visitor clicks on a content block as a Customer Hub clicked on content block event, using the name you provide for reporting and filtering.
 For this reason, it’s best to choose names that are familiar and relevant to the content in each block.

 Keep in mind, names are for internal use only; they aren’t visible to your customers.
-You also cannot change a block’s name after it’s created because they’re required for accurate event tracking in Klaviyo.
+You also cannot change a block’s name after it’s created.

 1. Navigate to the Customer Hub tab in Klaviyo’s left-hand navigation.